davidgiga1993/octoploy/README.md

 Changes are detected by storing a md5 sum in the label of the object.
 If this hash has changed the whole object will be applied.
 If no label has been found in openshift the object is assumed to be equal, and the label is added.

+Currently, the actual fields of the yml files are not compared, however this is a planned feature.

 ## Examples